Below is a list of selected projects that illustrate a wide range of Clemson University collaborations already underway in the Caribbean Region.

 Professor Arelis Moore de Peralta in the Department of Languages and the Department of Youth, Family, and Community Studies is working in the Dominican Republic doing community development and public health incorporating student study abroad.

-Professors Jeff Plumbee and David Vaughn in the Department of Civil Engineering are working in Haiti on a student-directed applied engineering program for a sustainable future for the village of Cange.
+Professor David Vaughn in the Department of Civil Engineering are working in Haiti on a student-directed applied engineering program for a sustainable future for the village of Cange.

 Professor Brenda Vander Mey in the Department of Sociology, Anthropology, and Criminal Justice is working in Dominica promoting informed environmental stewardship, formal and informal learning, youth empowerment and leadership, service-learning, and community strengthening.